 Persons purchasing shares of Common Stock in the Offering will incur immediate and substantial dilution in net tangible book value per share.
-Purchasers of shares in the Offering will experience dilution of \$10.95 per share.
+Assuming an initial public offering price of \$18.00 per share, purchasers of shares in the Offering will experience dilution of \$13.33 per share.
 In addition, pursuant to the Governance Agreement, until the second anniversary of the closing of the Roll-Up, TdF has the right, and in certain circumstances the Company can require TdF, to exchange its CTSH shares and warrants for CTSH shares for shares of Class A Common Stock (which is convertible into Common Stock) and warrants for Class A Common Stock (which is convertible into Common Stock) of the Company.
 Such exchange would be based on the Exchange Ratio and, as a result, could result in substantial additional dilution.
 Furthermore, following the second anniversary of the Roll-Up, unless TdF shall have previously exchanged its shares of capital stock of CTSH in accordance with the Governance Agreement, TdF can require the Company to purchase all of TdF's equity interest in CTSH at its fair market value, which purchase may be made, at the election of the Company, in shares of Common Stock valued at a discount of 15% to its then current market value.
 See "--Risks Related to Agreements with TdF" and "The Roll-Up."
 If the Company were to make such an election, it would result in substantial additional dilution.
 In addition, to the extent that outstanding options and warrants to purchase Common Stock are exercised, there could be substantial additional dilution.
 See "--Risks Related to Agreements with TdF", "Dilution" and "The Roll-Up".